-Tree Mast - (Alternative 1, Preferred Alternative)
+25m Tree Mast - (Alternative 1, Preferred Alternative)

 A tree mast is considered as the preferred alternative as the mast will reduce the visual impact of the proposed activity.
-The tree mast blend in with the surrounding environment as the site is characterised by tall blue gum tress.
-The tree mast will not look out of place.
+The tree mast blend in with the surrounding environment as it is proposed to be placed adjacent to tall Pine trees on site.
 The mast will also allow for multiple service providers to attach and house their equipment on the mast.
+A proposed 25m high Tree mast is considered most preferred as it will have the least visual impact.